blitz-research/blitz3d_soloud/README.md

 ## Blitz3D open source release.

+NOTE: This repository is now closed to 3rd party PR's.
+Unfortunately PR's can't be disabled in github, so please be aware that if you make one it will very probably be closed with no explanation, please don't be offended.

+I am still updating this repository occasionally for LibSGD related changes so it will otherwise remain active for a while yet.

 ### Building Blitz3D from source

 You will need to install Microsoft Visual Studio, and the CMake and Git utilities.
 Any recent version of MSVC should be OK, I am currently using Community Edition 2022.